Takanohana Kenshi: Death

 In February 2005, his son publicly announced that his father was struggling with mouth cancer (he had been a heavy smoker of Mild Seven cigarettes for most of his life).
 He underwent extensive treatment, but no recovery was possible, and on 30 May 2005, he succumbed to the disease at the age of 55.
 There was an acrimonious battle between Takanohana's sons over who should be head mourner at his funeral.
 More than 1200 attended the event, which was held in Aoyama, Minato, Tokyo.
 The Sumo Association also held a public funeral in the Ryōgoku Kokugikan on June 13.
 This was the first time in nine years that a former wrestler had been afforded this honour.

 Fighting style

-Takanohana's favoured techniques were hidari-yotsu (a right hand outside, left hand inside grip on his opponent's mawashi), tsuridashi (lift out) and uwatenage (overarm throw).
+Takanohana's favoured techniques were hidari-yotsu (a right hand outside, left hand inside grip on his opponent's mawashi), tsuridashi (frontal lift out) and uwatenage (overarm throw).
 He was also noted for his ability to spin at the edge of the ring and turn the tables on his opponent with the utchari throw.